 At the heart of our longevity and success is the value we place on personal connection and community – between our students, our dedicated faculty and staff, and to the patients we serve.
 When you become a student at NECO, you become part of a community that values connecting on a personal level with a mutual responsibility to one another and to the health of people worldwide.

-Founded in 1894 as the Klein School of Optics, NECO is one of the country’s oldest continuously operating optometry school.
+- Founded in 1894 as the Klein School of Optics, New England College of Optometry is one of the country’s oldest continuously operating optometry school.

-The 135 students in the Class of 2018 arrived from 25 states, Canada and Ghana.
+- The 132 students in the Class of 2021 arrived from 25 states, 7 Canadian provinces, and China.

-The two-year Advanced Standing International Program admits graduates of foreign optometry programs.
+- The two-year Advanced Standing International Program admits graduates of international optometry programs.